azka-begh/terraform_begin/remote_state_management/README.md

 # Remote State Management

 ## Terraform and gitignore

-**`.gitignore`:** The .gitignore file is a text file that tells Git which files or folders to ignore in a project.

 - Depending on the environments, it is recommended to avoid committing certain files to git.
 Below files should be mentioned in .gitignore and not committed to your source code.

 |  No.  |Files to Ignore    |            Description                                                      |